-Figure 18: Children in households with income below poverty level, 2005-2009, GLIHC service area
+Figure 18: Children in households with income below poverty level, 2005-2009, N.A.T.I.V.E Project service area

 Poverty can impact many aspects of a child's health and well-being.
 Children in poverty have lower academic achievement and higher rates of high-school dropout, accidents, injuries and food insecurity compared with their more affluent peers.
 Additionally, living in poverty as a child can affect health throughout a person's lifespan.
-Is In this service area, 46.8% of Al/AN children under age six and 22.7% of all children under six live in households below poverty level.
-Among children 6-17 years of age in this service area, 30.4% of Al/ANs and 19.3% of all children live in households below poverty level.
+Is In this service area, 63.3% of Al/AN children under age six live in households below the poverty level compared with 20.1% of children in the general population.
+This differences is significantly different.
+Among children 6-17 years of age in this service area, 41.6% of Al/AN children and 15.2% of children of all races live in households below the poverty level.